United States men's national under-21 soccer team

-The United States U-21 men's national soccer team was the national under-21 association football team of the United States.
-The United States Soccer Federation no longer operates a national team at this age level.
+The United States U-21 men's national soccer team is the national under-21 association football team of the United States.

-The U.S. Under-21 Men's National Team served as a transition for players between the Under-20 National Team and senior team as well as to provide extended preparation for the Under-23 National Team.
+The U.S. Under-21 Men's National Team serves as a transition for players between the Under-20 National Team and senior team as well as to provide extended preparation for the Under-23 National Team.

 Current squad

-The following players have been called up to the squad for the friendly matches against Denmark and Serbia on 14 and 18 November 2025; respectively.
+The following players have been called up to the squad for the friendly matches against Japan and South Korea on 27 and 31 March 2026; respectively in South Korea.